Course code:

 Đurđa D. Krstić

-assistant, Faculty of Chemistry, Studentski trg 12-16, Beograd
+assistant with PhD, Faculty of Chemistry, Studentski trg 12-16, Beograd

 Hours of instruction: